Özdere: Tourism

 In modern-day Özdere, local businesses and even district services are impacted greatly by the fluctuations and abundances of tourist revenue and revenue generated from the purchases and interactions of visitors.
 The promenades and walkways along the shoreline host numerous taverns, shops and restaurants that cater to visitors.
 Exotic jewelry stores and shopping malls within the town center and near the beach and access roads tend to attract tourists and flaunt their presence to visitors, but to a lesser extent than other nearby and arguably more popular resort towns such as Kuşadası.
 In the inner streets, food vendors and farmer's markets operate modestly and see more success during the summer, a high point for tourism in the town when the climate and beach conditions are more favorable.
 Travel agencies, rental car and holiday home services, and the like thrive in Özdere due to its high demand and the town's continuous expansion.
 The same applies for tour companies and charters.

 Tourism in Özdere saw its beginnings in the mid-1960s, when the town was first referred to by its current name, and during which the first tourist resorts began their construction.
-Today, those same tourist resorts and hotels, known today as the Paloma Club Sultan and the Paloma Pasha Resort have 434 and 268 rooms, respectively.
+Today, those same tourist resorts and hotels, known today as Club Marvy and the Paloma Pasha Resort have 434 and 268 rooms, respectively.
 Income from tourism and its industry are estimated to be growing each year, and by the beginning of the 21st century the amount of currency exchanged within the town totaled at approximately 1,000,000,000,000 ₺.
 With economic growth from tourist revenue still continuing to expand at the same rate, as of the present total tourist revenue for the town without expenses is estimated to be at 4,000,000,000,000 ₺.
 The abundance of hotels and resorts are one of the primary factors in the town's exponential summer population expansion.